gokulprasathradhakrishnan/Chat_With_SQL/README.md

 - **Groq**: A powerful LLM that interprets the user's intent.
 - **Streamlit**: A lightweight frontend for interactive web applications.

-The application connects to a SQLite database (`Chinook.db`) and uses Langchain agents to translate natural language inputs into SQL queries.
+The application connects to a SQLite database (`pr_report.db`) and uses Langchain agents to translate natural language inputs into SQL queries.
 The results are then returned to the user in real time.

 ## 🖥️ Features on the Front Page